 Stanley Ranch Museum is a look into the past of Garden Grove.
 Even though the ranch is now surrounded by homes it doesn’t take too much imagination to picture what the Garden grove looked like 100 years ago.

 Nearby Stanley Ranch you can also find Garden Grove’s Historic Main Street which consists of buildings that date back to 100 years ago.
-Just north of main street is the Grove Theater and Festival Amphitheater.
+The Grove Theater and Festival Amphitheater.
 Also in the same area is the Village Green, home of the annual Strawberry Festival.

 Buildings at Stanley Ranch include the original Garden Grove fire station, the Stanley ranch house, water tank and general store, several Queen Ann cottages, barber shop and a 1932 garage used by Walt Disney.

 Replica of the first fire station in Garden Grove.
 Early firemen were all volunteers up until 1956 when the city incorporated.
 A few of Garden Grove’s buildings have been saved moved to the Stanley Ranch Museum and now form a historical village.